Serotonin-Syndrome/serial_hacking_fantom_rbvm/README.md

 ## [6) Team](#team)

 # About
-We are team **Serotonin Syndrome** and we have solved the *Register-Based Virtual Machine* Fantom task on the Serial Hacking:November.
+We are team **Serotonin Syndrome** and we have solved the *Register-Based Virtual Machine* Fantom task on the Serial Hacking: November.

 About two weeks ago, the situation in the world was the following: